 Norfolk is a medium-sized city located in the state of Nebraska.
 With a population of 24,449 people and seven constituent neighborhoods, Norfolk is the ninth largest community in Nebraska.

-Unlike some cities, Norfolk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norfolk are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norfolk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norfolk is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Norfolk who work in office and administrative support (10.75%), sales jobs (8.62%), and management occupations (8.08%).

 The per capita income in Norfolk in 2018 was $28,400, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $113,600 for a family of four.
 However, Norfolk contains both very wealthy and poor people as well.